 In CTS, Products with differing Warrants are different Products.
-For example, if an Actor wishes to buy energy with a “green Warrant” ( however defined) then the Actor is responsible for defining its trading strategies to buy the un-warranted Product of the warranted Product is not available.
+For example, if an Actor wishes to buy energy with a Green Warrant ( however defined) then the Actor is responsible for defining its trading strategies to buy the un-warranted Product of the warranted Product is not available.

 As a further application example, Actors that wish to buy or sell Neighborhood Solar Power are responsible for submitting Tenders that expire in time to make alternate arrangements, or in cancelling Tenders before fulfillment.